Aditya-Pandey-DEV/Aditya-Pandey-DEV/README.md

 ### 🌍 About Me

-I’m a third-year B.Tech student from India, diving into everything tech-related—from crafting sleek web apps to wrestling with data structures.
+I’m a Second-year B.Tech student from India, diving into everything tech-related—from crafting sleek web apps to wrestling with data structures.
 Fueled by curiosity and a zest for learning (not by coffee), I love turning bright ideas into reality, one project at a time!

 - 🔭 Currently on a journey to master the **MERN Stack**.
 - 🧠 Passionate about **AI, ML**, and all things that make tech smarter.
-- 📧 Get in touch: **gunjanbhanwal21@gmail.com**
+- 📧 Get in touch: **adityabro925@gmail.com**
 - ⚡ And when I’m not coding, you’ll probably find me binge-watching the latest drama—because sometimes, the best debugging instincts come from plot twists!
 ### 🛠️ Tech Stack & Tools I Use